 Enough cannot be said for how helpful KJK was...

 for me during my allegation process.
-Susan, Kristina and Melissa were extremely knowledgeable and passionate toward my specific case.
+Susan and Kristina were extremely knowledgeable and passionate toward my specific case.
 They consistently had steps of action to take in my defense and were extremely flexible when working with me.
 They helped prepare me, both mentally and emotionally, prior to my hearing.
 Thanks to their hard work, I now have my future back.”

 – Successfully defended a pre-med undergraduate student for alleged cheating on a physics lab report and showed that the professor had made a critical error in basic mathematics.

 THE TEAM THAT SUSAN STONE PUT TOGETHER FOR ME AND MY SON WAS STRONG, PASSIONATE, KNOWLEDGEABLE AND DETERMINED.

 Together, they helped us build a strong IEP and gain one-on-one tutoring during school, all of which I am confident will help my son reach his full potential and then some!
 I could not be more thankful for my time with Susan, Kirsten and Vivian.

 I AM VERY GRATEFUL FOR ALL OF THE HARD WORK SUSAN AND HER TEAM PUT INTO...

 defending me against a difficult situation with the school.
 They had very helpful opinions and were very tenacious in making sure my defense was the absolute best it could be.
 Susan and her team are very satisfactory and experienced, and they treated us with such compassion and integrity.
 They were very creative in helping find resources to help achieve a favorable outcome.
 They are very professional and always have informative responses to my questions.
 I highly recommend this team!!”

 – Successfully prevailed in an expulsion hearing and kept student in school after serious allegations of misconduct.